Join CAP as it changes thousands of children’s lives through the arts.

 CAP is transforming the way it delivers arts education.

-Through a new and unique teaching artist fellowship model, CAP will:
+Through a new and unique teaching artist fellowship model, CAP is:

 Campaign Growth & Impact